Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 2. **Error Handling**: If the file cannot be read (either because it does not exist or due to permission issues), the script defaults to fetching configuration details from the Azure resource group.
 3. **Variable Assignment**: The script assigns values from the JSON file to variables that are used throughout the deployment process.

+## `get_variables_from_live_rg` Parameter

+### Overview

+The `get_variables_from_live_rg` (Get Variables from Live Resource Group) parameter allows the script to dynamically fetch configuration details directly from an existing Azure Resource Group.
+This is particularly useful in scenarios where the deployment configuration needs to adapt to the current state of Azure resources, ensuring that the script operates with the most up-to-date information.

+### How It Works

+When set to `true`, this parameter instructs the script to bypass static configurations or predefined JSON files for resource details.
+Instead, it retrieves the current settings directly from the Azure services within the specified Resource Group.
+This method ensures that the script uses the latest configurations and is especially critical in dynamic environments where resource settings might change frequently.

+### Script Processing Logic

+Here's a summary of how the script processes the `get_variables_from_live_rg`:

+1. **Check Parameter**: The script first checks if `get_variables_from_live_rg` is set to `true`.
+2. **Fetch Configurations**: If true, the script fetches live configurations such as web app settings, container registry details, and other necessary parameters directly from the Azure Resource Group.
+3. **Error Handling**: Proper error checks are implemented to handle situations where the script might fail to retrieve some or all of the configuration details.

 ## Running the Script